tbensky/ProjectClock/readme.md

 ## Frame

 To start, you'll have to CNC four parts out of wood.
 We used wood planks that are about 0.8" thick, commonly used for shelving from our local hardware store.
-They come in 12' or 8' long planks, that are 12" or 8" wide.
+They come in 12' or 8' long planks, that are 12", 8" or 6" wide.
 Again, the thickness is about 0.8".
+We've also used MDF and smoother cuts.
+The wood has to hold the bearings, which are 7 mm (0.25") deep, so the wood has to be at least this thick.

 The CAD (.DWG file) is in the CAD folder, and looks like this

 ![CAD file](https://github.com/tbensky/ProjectClock/blob/main/Pics/cad_parts.png)